Advising Tips

 Welcome to the Art History major!

-Both sides of this webpage have essential and useful links we hope you'll explore thoroughly.
+This page includes essential and useful links we hope you'll explore thoroughly.
 As you do so, keep in mind that the two most important things you can do to ensure that you progress through your degree according to plan are:

 1. Meet with your academic advisor every semester.